ComplyCo/terraform-provider-aws-ssm-tunnels/docs/resources/remote_tunnel.md

 ### Required

 - `refresh_id` (String) Any value as this will trigger a refresh
-- `region` (String) The AWS region to use for the tunnel.
-This should match the region of the target
 - `remote_host` (String) The DNS name or IP address of the remote host
 - `remote_port` (Number) The port number of the remote host
-- `target` (String) The target to start the remote tunnel, such as an instance ID

 ### Optional